mraghurao92/spring-custom-value-injector/README.md

     ```properties
     project.root.package=com.example.myapp
     ```

-5. The Spring Scheduler will automatically run every hour to pull `@InjectValue` properties from all beans and log their content for monitoring purposes.
+5. The Spring Scheduler will automatically run every hour to retrieve `@InjectValue` properties from all beans and log their content for monitoring purposes.

 ### `@InjectValue` Annotation Attributes